 An example of a Deepgram API request to stream containerized audio:

-No matter the container format of your audio, it’s likely Deepgram supports it--we support over 100 different audio formats and encodings.
+Deepgram supports over 100 different audio formats and encodings.
 You can see some of the most popular ones at Supported Audio Format.

 If you’re not sure whether your audio is raw or containerized, you can identify audio format in a few different ways.